Summer Fun Around Lake Suwa

 Many people are familiar with hot sake, but haven’t had the chance to try cold sake varieties such as Junmai, Ginjo and Daiginjo before.
 During spring, another popular cold sake is Namazake, an unpasteurized, particularly aromatic variety.
 You may be surprised by the fruity aromas and flavors that are produced from such simple ingredients as rice, yeast and water!

 A selection of Maihime’s finest sake.
-Plum and Apricot wine are also produced here.
+Plum and Apricot wine are also produced here

-Bright yellow day lilies carpet the highlands from mid July to mid August.
+Bright yellow day lilies carpet the highlands from mid July to mid August

 © The Suwa Tourism Association

-To the east of Suwa lies Kirigamine Kogen, a highland area that makes up part of the Venus line3.
+To the east of Suwa lies Kirigamine Kogen, a highland area that makes up part of the Venus line.
 Guests can gaze over fields of highland flowers during the green season, as well as amazing views of the clouds and even Mt.
 Fuji in the distance.
 Autumn brings fields of silver grasses and bright autumn colors, while winter covers the area in a carpet of white and blows delicate, shimmering snow crystals across the sky in a phenomenon called “diamond dust.”

-The Venus line is one of Nagano’s most beautiful roads.
+The Venus line is one of Nagano’s most beautiful roads

 © The Suwa Tourism Association